NicholeW-tech/dockerizeTest/README.md

 <h1>Dockerize </h1>

-This is a project created following the MIT X Pro curriculum to implement best CI/CD practices.
+This is a project created following the MIT X Pro curriculum to learn how to create and run Docker containers.

 This project can be ran by cloning or downloading source code from Github.
 Running npm init and installing package.json dependencies.